redhat-cip/dci-openshift-agent/obsolete.md

 > NOTE: The default `dcirc.sh` is shipped as `/etc/dci-openshift-agent/dcirc.sh.dist`.

-Copy the [recently obtained API credentials](#setting-up-access-to-dci) and paste it on the Jumpbox to `/etc/dci-openshift-agent/dcirc.sh`.
+Copy the [recently obtained API credentials](#setting-up-access-to-dci) and paste it on the Jumphost to `/etc/dci-openshift-agent/dcirc.sh`.

 This file should be edited once and looks similar to this: